United States Women's National Team earns more money from men's World Cup than its previous two women's tournaments - KTVZ

 Meanwhile, at the men’s World Cup this year, the winner of the tournament will get $42 million and the total prize money is $440 million — over 14 times as much as the women’s edition of the tournament.

+“They put more pressure on FIFA to invest in the women’s game, because now the lack of resources given to the women directly impact the men, too.
+Solidarity truly does matter.”

+She added: “It’s beyond time for FIFA to step up and treat women’s soccer like the money-maker we know it can be.
+Until then, we’ll celebrate the wins along the way, like finally achieving true pay equality in U.S. Soccer.”

-The USMNT plays the Netherlands on Saturday having finished second in Group B.
+The USMNT plays the Netherlands on Saturday in its last-16 match having finished second in Group B.

 The-CNN-Wire